helium/HIP/0025-validators.md

 ### Q: How can I prepare to run a Validator node on the testnet?

 A: Check out the miner software and run it on the server you want to use.
 Note you'll also need a recent Rust and a C/C++ tool chain.
+Currently supported erlang version, OTP 22.
 - Miner software [here](https://github.com/helium/miner#installing-miner-from-source).
 - Instructions on how to run a miner [here](https://docs.helium.com/mine-hnt/build-a-packet-forwarder/#run-the-miner).